counternote/counternote/README.md

 There are five design principles that guide Counternote’s take on a musical notation: It must be readable, typeable, singable, codeable, and shareable.
 Unfortunately, satisfying all five of these constraints perfectly is impossible.
 Design is compromise just as life is pain — *anyone who tells you differently is selling something*.

 For readability, the notes are simple and unambiguous — a note never has more than one name and is descriptive enough to make some intuitive and logical sense.
 The same goes for intervals and chords.
-They are organized in a way that can be sightread rather easily while still allowing for durations and articulations to appear in the same line like punctuation while dynamics, accompaniments, and other details appear in parallel above or below the line to avoid clutter.
+They are organized in a way that can be sightread rather easily while still allowing for durations and articulations to appear in the same line like punctuation and dynamics, accompaniments, and other details appear in parallel above or below the line to avoid clutter.

 For typeability, everything is written in the printable characters of 7-bit ASCII which are easily typed by humans.
 The notes require as few keystrokes as possible, both to make typing faster and to take up less space on the line.
 In the process of compressing the written length of the notes, some characters have had their pronunciation reassigned and common digraphs have been eliminated, limiting them to just one consonant, vowel, or vowel-consonant pair per character.